department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/README.md

 This is the documentation home/hub of the Shared Support Quality Assurance (Shared-Support-QA) processes, best-practices, tools, and any other relevant information that would help VA.gov Applications teams with QA/testing.

 NOTE: This documentation here is Shared-Support-QA's adaptation & supplement of [Platform's Quality Assurance documentation][platform-qa-docs].
-As such, it does not encompass everything covered there [see [Shared-Suppoert-QA Tasks & Capacity](ptems-qa-tasks-capacity.md)]
+As such, it does not encompass everything covered there [see [Shared-Support-QA Tasks & Capacity](ptems-qa-tasks-capacity.md)]

 Content here will grow over time.
 Below are links to our currently-available docs/tools/info: